 If you’re nearing the end of your pregnancy, within those last 4 to 6 weeks of pregnancy, you should have completed two major things already.
 They are:

-- Packing your hospital bag (if not, click here for the best hospital bag checklist for mom, baby, and partner)
+- Packing your hospital bag (if you haven’t done this yet, click here for the best hospital bag checklist for mom, baby, and partner)

 - Take a Birth Class (if you haven’t, I highly suggest Birth It Up.
 It’s 100% online, affordable, and the exact same class I took during my 2nd pregnancy.
 Plus, you can save 10% off using code MOMAFTERBABY)

-Some moms like to wing it and that’s fine, but going into labor with some understanding of what’s to come can really be what sets a positive birth experience apart from a negative one.
+Some moms like to wing it and that’s fine, but going into labor with some understanding of what’s to come before the birth of your baby is what sets a positive birth experience apart from a negative one.

 Assuming you are well prepared and ready to meet your baby, let’s talk about those symptoms before labor begins!